Academic dress: Germany

 German academic dress generally consists of gown and cap.
 Nowadays, if in use at all, it is only found at special occasions, such as public processions, inaugurations of rectors, and graduation ceremonies.
 Historically, only the rectors, deans, professors, and lecturers wore academic dress—not students or graduates.
 Each German university had its own system of colours and drapings to signify faculty membership and position in the university hierarchy.

 The gown of the German academic dress is called "Talar" (with the accent on the second "a": talár; from Latin talare which means to the ankles).
-It can be traced back to the every day clothes of the scholars in the Middle Ages.
+It can be traced back to the everyday clothes of the scholars in the Middle Ages.
 The same word Talar is also used for the robes of Protestant (Lutheran) pastors and rabbis (not for judges or lawyers, their gowns are called "Robe"), although these gowns often differ more or less in cut, length, drapings, and sometimes even in colour (the gowns of the German Supreme Court are, e.g., completely dark red).

 The professorial Talar can be described as a long black gown with wide sleeves, often with lapels in faculty colour, while deans wear a Talar completely in faculty colour.
 Rectors typically have a distinguished, more elaborate Talar, e.g., made of velvet, coloured in red, or with gold embroidery.
 At some universities, the rector additionally wears a chain of office and, at some occasions, carries a scepter.
 The cap that accompanies the Talar is called Barett.
 As is the case with the Talar, which type of cap is used varies by university as well.
 Historically, caps made of soft materials rather than the square academic cap are common.
 The colour of the Barett matches the Talar.